dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmMergeMWLCacheStaleTimeout:

     dcmMergeMWLCacheStaleTimeout_"
-    "Merge MWL Cache Size",integer,"Maximum number of cached Request Attributes extracted from matching DICOM MWL items; 10 if absent","
+    "Merge MWL Cache Size",integer,"Maximum number of cached Request Attributes extracted from matching DICOM MWL items.","
     .. _dcmMergeMWLCacheSize:

     dcmMergeMWLCacheSize_"
-    "Store Update DB Maximum Number of Retries",integer,"Maximum number of retries to update the database on storage; 1 if absent","
+    "Store Update DB Maximum Number of Retries",integer,"Maximum number of retries to update the database on storage.","
     .. _dcmStoreUpdateDBMaxRetries:

     dcmStoreUpdateDBMaxRetries_"
-    "Store Update DB Maximum Delay of Retry",integer,"Maximum delay in ms of retry to update the database on storage; 1000 if absent","
+    "Store Update DB Maximum Delay of Retry",integer,"Maximum delay in ms of retry to update the database on storage.","
     .. _dcmStoreUpdateDBMaxRetryDelay:

     dcmStoreUpdateDBMaxRetryDelay_"
-    "Allow Rejection For Data Retention Policy Expired",string,"Allow Rejection For Data Retention Policy Expired : NEVER, ALWAYS, STUDY_RETENTION_POLICY.
-If absent, STUDY_RETENTION_POLICY will be applied.","
+    "Allow Rejection For Data Retention Policy Expired",string,"Allow Rejection For Data Retention Policy Expired.
+May be overwritten by configured values for particular Archive Network AEs.
+Enumerated values: NEVER, ALWAYS or STUDY_RETENTION_POLICY","
     .. _dcmAllowRejectionForDataRetentionPolicyExpired:

     dcmAllowRejectionForDataRetentionPolicyExpired_"
     "Allow Delete Study permanently",string,"Allow to delete Study permanently.
-Enumerated values: ALWAYS, REJECTED (= only already rejected Studies).
-If absent, REJECTED will be applied.","
+REJECTED = only already rejected Studies.
+May be overwritten by configured values for particular Archive Network AEs.
+Enumerated values: ALWAYS or REJECTED","
     .. _dcmAllowDeleteStudyPermanently:

     dcmAllowDeleteStudyPermanently_"